Oakland Coliseum: 2010s

 On May 9, 2010, almost 42 years to the day of Catfish Hunter's perfect game, Dallas Braden pitched the 19th perfect game in Major League history at the Coliseum.
 A commemorative graphic was placed on the baseball outfield wall next to Rickey Henderson's retired number on May 17, their next home game.

 With the Miami Marlins opening their own ballpark in 2012, the stadium became the last remaining venue in the United States that hosted both a Major League Baseball and a National Football League team.

 As part of a new ten-year lease signed by the Athletics with the Oakland–Alameda County Coliseum Authority in 2014, the Oakland Coliseum had a new $10 million scoreboard system (two large outfield scoreboards, 36 feet tall and 145 feet wide, and two ribbon scoreboards) installed for the start of the 2015 MLB season.
 Also part of the new lease, the Coliseum Authority agreed to pay $1 million a year, with five percent annual increases, into a fund to maintain the stadium.

 For the 2017 Major League Baseball season, the tarp covering a large amount of the baseball configuration has been removed, increasing the capacity to over 47,000 for the first time since 1995.
 The tarp remains on the football-only Mt.
 Davis.

-From 2016 onward, the A's have invested heavily in improvements to the Coliseum.
+From 2016 until 2024, the A's invested heavily in improvements to the Coliseum.
 In 2017 the team created a new outdoor plaza area with food trucks and lawn games, called Championship Plaza.
 The West Side Club was also entirely renovated and rebranded into Shibe Park Tavern (after their former home park in Philadelphia), the Coliseum's new destination restaurant and bar with more than twenty different beers on tap.
 In 2018, the A's created a brand new destination indoor/outdoor bar concept in the left field corner called The Treehouse.
 The Treehouse has brought a new demographic of fans to the Coliseum through nightly themed discounts and through its innovative subscription ticketing product, the Treehouse Pass.

 On April 17, 2018, the Athletics opened the gates to the Coliseum for a free admission game versus the Chicago White Sox.
 It was the 50th anniversary of the club's first game played in Oakland back on April 17, 1968.
 46,028 fans were on hand for the 10–2 Athletics victory and Kaval called the game "a gift to Oakland".

 On December 15, 2019, the Raiders played their last scheduled game at the Coliseum, losing to the Jacksonville Jaguars by a score of 20–16, giving up 17 unanswered points in the second half.
 Fans booed the team as they exited the field for the last time.